Mast Maja Maadi

 Mast Maja Maadi is a 2008 Indian Kannada comedy-romance film directed by R. Ananth Raju featuring Sudeep, Vijay Raghavendra, Diganth, Naga Kiran, Komal and Jennifer Kotwal in the lead roles.
 The film features background score and soundtrack composed by P. B. Balaji and lyrics by K. Ram Narayan.
-It is a remake of the 2007 Hindi film Dhamaal by Indra Kumar.
+It is a remake of the 2007 Hindi film Dhamaal by Indra Kumar, which itself is inspired by Stanley Kramer's It's a Mad, Mad, Mad, Mad World (1963).